Tips for Chows on choosing an owner...

 For more info on Chows try the following links...

-We get lots of questions about Bella from people we meet, many of whom have not seen a Chow before.
+We get lots of questions about Bella and Bi-Bi from people we meet, many of whom have not seen a Chow before.
 Here are a few of the most common: